Goodbye console? Google launches game-streaming platform

 "It is not necessarily at this point the easiest thing for people to livestream their games and now you can do it with the push of a button," he said.
 "What they've done with Stadia is to connect and unify both the gaming platform and the streaming platform which obviously is new."

-No launch date or pricing was announced but the company said Stadia will be available in 2019 in the U.S., Canada, the U.K. and parts of Europe.
-The company showed demos of "Assassin's Creed Odyssey" and "Doom Eternal."
-More information about games is due this summer.
+The company said Stadia will be available in late 2019 in the U.S., Canada, the U.K. and parts of Europe.
+Google showed demos of "Assassin's Creed Odyssey" and "Doom Eternal."
+More information about games and pricing is due this summer.

 The U.S. video game industry raked in revenue of $43.4 billion in 2018, up 18 percent from 2017, according to research firm NPD Group.